Electric Telegraph Company: Isle of Man

-A subsidiary company, the Isle of Man Telegraph Company was formed in 1859 for the purpose of providing telegraph to the Isle of Man.
+A subsidiary company, the Isle of Man Electric Telegraph Company was formed in 1859 for the purpose of providing telegraph to the Isle of Man.
 The cable was made by Glass, Elliot & Co and laid by Resolute from Whitehaven.

 Nationalisation

 The company was nationalised by the British government in 1870 under the Telegraph Act 1868 along with most other British telegraph companies.
-The Telegraph Act 1870 extended the 1868 Act to include the Isle of Man Telegraph Company and the Jersey and Guernsey Telegraph Company, but excluded the Submarine Telegraph Company and other companies which exclusively operated international cables.
+The Telegraph Act 1870 extended the 1868 act to include the Isle of Man Electric Telegraph Company and the Jersey and Guernsey Telegraph Company, but excluded the Submarine Telegraph Company and other companies which exclusively operated international cables.

 The Electric Telegraph Company formed the largest component of the resulting state monopoly run by the GPO.
 In 1969 Post Office Telecommunications was made a distinct department of the Post Office, and in 1981 it was separated entirely from the Post Office as British Telecom.
 In 1984, British Telecom was privatised and from 1991 traded as BT.